Working together on quality improvements for newborn metabolic screening samples – Transit times

 The inclusion of NMSP indicators in the Maternity Quality and Safety Programme planning, and ongoing in-service education are examples of DHBs’ commitment to this project.

-The Metabolic screening sample process poster outlines the metabolic screening process in a simple graphic, there is room to add your DHB specific instructions.
+The NSU has developed Metabolic screening sample process poster (docx, 131 KB) to support the quality improvement work in maternity facilities.
+This outlines the metabolic screening process in a simple graphic, there is room to add your DHB specific instructions.
 Hang them in prominent places to raise awareness.

 Practitioner education support

-LabPlus offers practitioner education support, including personalisation of the NSU presentation to your DHB.
-Register your interest with Joan Carll, Newborn Screening Educator at LabPLUS, on JCarll@adhb.govt.nz.
+LabPlus offers practitioner education support.
+Register your interest with Joan Carll, Newborn Screening Educator at LabPLUS, at JCarll@adhb.govt.nz.

 Send us your feedback